jam01/SRS-Template/srs-template.md

 | REQ-SEC-003    | analysis            | threat-model.md    | WIP    |                    |

 💡 Tips:
-- Include both positive and negative tests.
+- Include both positive and negative tests and include non-functional verification (performance, security, reliability).
 - Verification artifacts may be versioned and linked to CI/CD.
 - For AI, reference Model Cards and track eval datasets’ versions and ensure reproducibility of results.